Day #3 – Enroute to Hualien

 We had lunch at a diner in the gorge itself.
 There isn’t much dining options and they are a little pricier than usual so do bring your own food if on a budget!

 The tour bus dropped us off in town, and we had the 炸蛋蔥油餅 yet again, cause it was just too good to resist.
-Ate a simple meal at a local diner for just $7 and decided to walk back to our apartment instead of taking the cab.
-On our way back, we discovered a grass jelly shop in someone’s home and went right in to warm up from the cold.
+Shopped a little in town, and on our way back, we discovered a grass jelly shop in someone’s home and went right in to warm up from the cold.
 Love adventures like these.

 The trip to Taroko was definitely eye-opening.
 Nature always surprises us in one way or another doesn’t it?
 We should really protect the things nature bestowed upon us and make sure others get a chance to experience this beauty too.
 The town is also really quaint and laid back, something we’d appreciated, far from the maddening crowd.
 Back to Taipei for more adventures in the next few days.